ChimichangaKid/taquitob0t/README.md

 #### OPGG (aliases 'op') Args: username(s)
 Command that will generate an opgg link for the specified usernames.
 Takes any amount of usernames separated by spaces.

+## Additional Features

+### Clip Capturing
+The bot will automatically recognize clips from outplayed.tv and download them to the environment